goblimey/go-ntrip/README.md

 or it could be another RTCM messages, signalled by the special 0xd3 byte.

-Whe observing GLONASS satellites, the rover also needs GLONASS code phase bias messages to supplement the GLONASS MSMs.
-They contain a single value,
-the bias.
-My equipment consistently produces bias values of zero.
-(That pretty much summarises what I know about those messages.
-I have no clue what they are represent.)

-Finally, UBlox advises that my UBlox ZD-F9P base station receiver emits one extra message type.
-It's in an unpublished proprietary format defined by UBlox.
-My guess is that this is useful when I connect my UBlox control software to the device to configure it.

-As I said earlier, there are many other RTCM message types, but the ones relevant to finding your location simply repeat the information in the MSMs, so they are now redundant.
-The RTKLIB software has functionality to decode them.
-My equipment uses MSMs so I don't bother with the other types.

-I have a base station driven by a UBlox ZED-F9P device, which operates in a fairly typical way.
-It scans for signals from satellites and sends messages at intervals of a multiple of one second.
-The useful life of an MSM message is short, so you might configure the device to scan and send a batch of observations once per second.
-For type 1005 messages, which give the position of the device, the situation is different.
-When a rover connects to a base station and starts to receive messages, it needs a type 1005 (base station position) message to make sense of the MSM (signal observation) messages.
-The base station doesn't move, so the rover only needs one type 1005 message during the session, but it can't work properly until it receives it.
-To avoid using unnecessary bandwidth, a good compromise is to configure the device to send one type 1005 message every ten seconds.
-That reduces the traffic a little while ensuring that when a rover connects to the data stream it will start to produce accurate position fixes reasonably quickly.

 Timestamps
 ========

 To analyse a set of RTCM messages, the handler needs to know when they were collected.
+That's because MSM messages contain a timestamp.
+Except for GLONASS messages it's a single integer value, milliseconds from the constellation's epoch, which rolls over every week.
+GLONASS
-That's because MSM7 messages contain a timestamp, in most cases milliseconds from the constellation's epoch, which rolls over every week.
-(The exception is GLONASS which uses a two-part timestamp containing a day of the week and a millisecond offset from the start of day.)
-The handler displays all these timestamps as times in UTC, so given a stream of observations advancing in time, it needs to know which week the first one was taken.
+uses a two-part integer timestamp containing a day of the week and a millisecond offset from the start of day.
+The handler displays
+all these timestamps as times in UTC, so given a stream of observations advancing in time, it needs to know in which week the first one was taken.

 The handler takes a start date and time when it's created.